MPI-Dortmund/cryolo/source/tutorials/tut06_tomo_filament.rst

 What to do when the 3D tracing didnt produced good results?
 Many filaments were not traced at all?
 Here we give some recommendations what to do.

-1. Check the particles picked by crYOLO by loading the folder `CBOX` in the boxmanager.
+1. Check the particles picked by crYOLO by loading the folder :file:`CBOX` in the boxmanager.
 You should see multiple particles picked on every filament.
     - If not, do they appear when you lower the confidence threshold?
     - In case this doesnt help you should add more training data.
 Especially those slices where crYOLO missed a lot of particles of picked in the background.
 Then you retrain and start the prediction again.
     - (Coming soon with a boxmanager update) Check if the directional estimations are pointing in along the filament.